eugenesvk/bypass-paywalls-chrome-clean/README.md

 #### iOS/iPadOS
 Use adblocker with custom (content)filter & userscript (manager): https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters (read instructions).

+Although [Orion Browser](https://apps.apple.com/us/app/orion-browser-by-kagi/id1484498200) supports installing this add-on, it won't work for a lot of sites (no full support of WebExtensions API on iOS/iPadOS).

 ### Troubleshooting
 * If a site doesn't work, first try to turn off your adblocker (or other extension) and refresh page.